Managing Physical Inventory Structure¶

 Maximum stock: 25.

-Once the rules have been properly configured, the purchasing manager only needs to look at the list of orders for confirmation with the supplier using the menu Purchases ‣ Purchase ‣ Quotations.
+Once the rules have been properly configured, the purchasing manager only needs to look at the list of orders for confirmation with the supplier using the menu Purchases ‣ Purchase Management ‣ Requests for Quotation.

 Note that the procurement does not require that you buy from a supplier.
-If the product has a Supply Method Manufacture, the scheduler will generate a Manufacturing order instead of a supplier order.
+If the product has a Supply Method Produce, the scheduler will generate a Manufacturing order instead of a supplier order.

-You can also set multiple quantities in the reordering rules.
+You can also set multiple quantities in the minimum stock rules.
 If you set a multiple quantity of 3 the system will propose procurement of 15 pieces, and not the 13 it really needs.
 In this case, it automatically rounds the quantity upwards.

 Pay attention to the fact that the maximum quantity is not the maximum you will have in stock.
 If we take the following situation: a company has 10 pieces of product with minimum stock rules defined for this product by Min quantity = 10, Max quantity = 30 and Qty multiple = 12.
 If an order of 2 pieces comes, a purchase of 24 pieces order will be executed.
 The first 12 pieces will be ordered to reach the minimum quantity and the other 12 to reach the maximum quantity.
 At the end, the stock of this product will be equal to 32 pieces.

-In a reordering rule, when you indicate a warehouse, it suggests a stock location by default in that warehouse.
+In a minimum stock rule, when you indicate a warehouse, it suggests a stock location by default in that warehouse.
 You can change that default location when the scheduler completes.

 A location is one component of the warehouses that is used to managed all types of storage places, such as at the customer's and production counterparts.

 There are different types of locations that allow you to structure your warehouses according to your needs.
 Locations are structured hierarchically to account for the subdivision of a warehouse into sections, aisles, and/or cupboards.
 The hierarchical view also enables you to structure virtual locations such as production counterparts.
 That gives you a finer level of analysis.
-Go to the menu Warehouse ‣ Configuration ‣ Locations, then click Create to define new locations.
+Go to the menu Warehouse ‣ Configuration ‣ Warehouse Management ‣ Locations, then click New to define new locations.